 Apple Chutney, this is the basic recipe to which you can add dates or raisins as a variation.
 Mine is different every time.

 450gms onions, 2 ½ kilos cooking apples, 2 teaspoons ground ginger, 1-2 level teaspoons salt, 675gms sugar (try soft brown or demerara as well as white), 500mls spiced vinegar.

 Chop and slice the apples and onions, cook gently in about 300mls water until slightly softened, add all other ingredients and boil gently until no liquid vinegar remains.
+Keep stirring towards the end - it can stick.
 Put in jars.

 Autumn Pudding 1 large Bramley apple, 225gms ripe red plums, 225gms blackberries, 75gms sugar, 4 tbsp water, put in a pan and simmer for 10 minutes.
 Remove crusts from about 10 slices of bread,(brown or white).
 Cut bread into strips and use to line a basin.
 Put fruit in basin and cover with more sliced bread.
 Pour any surplus juice over the top.